 We have found that many of our customers would like to grow things but need some guidance, and many tell us they wish they could give their families the “farm experience”.
 Now is your chance to do both!
 Introducing, Tubbs’ Berry Farm Farm School!

 The Farm School learns about growing produce by growing the CSA garden.
 This garden share program allows participants to grow quality produce without chemicals here on our farm.
 From berries to pumpkins and honeybees, there is always something to learn, lots of work, and lots of fun when you share a garden!
 2014 we saw a hail storm and some strange weather patterns that taught us a lot as a group.
 This year we will be putting up a greenhouse and hopefully improving the production of some of the produce we grow.
 There is always something new to learn.

 - Family friendly education on growing, harvesting, and preserving fruits and vegetables, starting seeds, saving seeds, beekeeping, animal husbandry, and more.
 This education will be hands on, kids of all ages learning by doing!

 - The opportunity to work with their families on a real farm!
-This includes the opportunity to work in the CSA garden, with the animals, in the berry fields, and even the pumpkin patch!
+This includes the opportunity to work in the CSA garden, in the berry fields, and even the pumpkin patch!

 - The opportunity to learn where their food comes from, and reap the rewards of the harvest!